kusal630/Machine-learning-projects/README.md

 # Machine-learning-projects
-these are the machine learning models used for predicting different targets based on given features
+these are the machine learning models built for different competitions and hacktons these models can be helpful for the prdicting the different tragets which we use in our daily life